Oli London

 Oli London (born 14 January 1990) is an English Internet personality.
 London is known for his multiple ethnic plastic surgery procedures intended to make him look like Jimin, a member of the South Korean boy band BTS.

 Born in England, London's interest in South Korean culture began after moving to South Korea in 2013 to teach English.
-London is considered a controversial figure, whose actions have been deemed offensive by critics.

-In 2022 he announced that he would no longer undergo surgeries and that he had converted to Christianity and was planning to become a member of the Catholic Church.
-Following his conversion, he began criticising what he calls "gender ideology" and identifies with the anti-gender movement.
+In 2022, he announced that he would no longer undergo surgeries and that he had converted to Christianity and was planning to receive baptism in the Catholic Church.
+He thereafter affiliated himself with the anti-gender movement.

 Early life

 London was born on 14 January 1990.
 His father is an interior designer and his mother is a housewife.

 London's interest in South Korea began in 2013, after arriving in Seoul to teach English for a year.
 London's partner, a Korean, taught him many Korean phrases; but according to London, he forgot almost everything he was taught due to his poor memory.
 He also began researching the country's culture, and became familiar with many South Korean music groups.
 He became particularly interested in BTS, and began idolising popular member Jimin.

 The same year, London began having surgeries designed to make his face resemble Jimin.
 On Jimin's face, London stated: "Obviously, he's changed over the years.
 But he's just got a very round, cute baby face, the most beautiful eyes, his smile, everything about him."